 • How-to-Ride Timetable

-• if the starting and ending route numbers are different, you will need to transfer.
+• If the starting and ending route numbers are different, you will need to transfer.
 All 5-trip farecards include 2-1/2 hour transfer privileges, and time-based (All-Day, 7-Day, Monthly) farecards allow for unlimited usage during the time period.
 If you are paying cash, you will have to pay full fare on each bus or train you ride, and you must have exact change.
 Operators do not make change.

 Once you have a plan worked out, just follow these simple steps: